Situational awareness is a skill of insight, anticipation, and respect for personal boundaries in social and organizational contexts.

 If they are drunk or smell of alcohol, I'll send them to the local agency that works with people in need.

 I hope you see by this scenario that I have constructed a way of being situationally aware that does not place me in conflict with the external realities are clearly designed to do so.
-Many of our interactions with people are intended to put in a compromised position, so that we give against our wishes and our own interests.
-The key is being prepared to relate to the person or group as they present themselves right now, in this moment, not historically, or as may happen in the future.
+Many of our interactions with people are intended to put us in a compromised position, so that we give against our wishes and our own interests.
+The key is being prepared to relate to the person or group as they present themselves to us right now, in this moment, not historically, or as may happen in the future.

 I have decided that to treat people with dignity, who lack self-respect and feel no reciprocal dignity towards me, requires the kind of internal strengths identified above.